learnbin.net nav logo

 Figure 01: Sea of Electrons

 When two electrons collide, the interaction between other ions (electron and proton) is negligible.
-Therefore, in absence of an electric field, the electrons will move randomly in straight lines.
+Therefore, in the absence of an electric field, the electrons will move randomly in straight lines.
 The collisions are instantaneous.
 And it will alter the velocity of the electron.

 Assumptions